Enumeration of isometries

 representatives_of_hermitian_typeMethod

-Given a non-empty genus of integer lattices $G$ and a polynomial $chi$ irreducible over $\mathbb Q$, such that the equation order of the associated number field is maximal, return a list of representatives of isomorphism classes of pairs $(M, g)$ consisting of a lattice $M$ in $G$ and $g \in O(M)$ is an isometry of minimal polynomial $chi$.
+Given a nonempty genus of integer lattices $G$ and a polynomial $chi$ which is irreducible over $\mathbb Q$ and so that the equation order of the associated number field is maximal, return a complete list of representatives for the isomorphism classes of pairs $(M, g)$ consisting of a lattice $M$ in $G$ and $g \in O(M)$ is an isometry of minimal polynomial $chi$.

 One can also provide a representative $L$ of $G$ instead.